mjtlx/Piico_info/README.md

 # Piico_info (a.k.a.
 PiicoDev devices presence tests)

-This library provides support for the Core electronics PiicoDev system, generating information about connected devices.
+This library provides support for the Core Electronics PiicoDev system, generating information about connected devices.
     Murray T 20240128   (v 1.0)
     @Murray125532